soutaro/nullarihyon/README.md

 1. `[NSDictionary valueForKey:]` returns `nullable`
 2. `for` loop variables should be `_Nonnull`
-3. `_Nonnull` attribute on global variables looks ignored
+3. Some `_Nonnull` attribute on global variables looks ignored
-4. Some properties' `nonnull` attribute looks ignored

 1 and 2 seem essential.
-3 and 4 seem strange to me, and I will have more investigation.
+3 seems strange to me, and I will have more investigation.